MicrosoftDocs/power-automate-docs/articles/create-team-flows.md

      ![confirm removal](./media/create-team-flows/removeowner3.png)

-1. Congratulations &mdash; the user or group that you just removed is no longer listed as an owner of the flow:
+1. Congratulations &mdash; the user or group that you removed is no longer listed as an owner of the flow:

      ![user removed](./media/create-team-flows/removeowner4.png)